-A student/group found responsible through a hearing panel ("respondent") and/or a complainant in a case involving harassment, may appeal the hearing panel’s decision.
-Appeals must be submitted in writing (“appeal statement”) and are limited to five pages (12-point font, 1-inch margins).
-The two grounds of appeal are:
+A student/group found responsible through a hearing panel (“respondent”) and/or a complainant in a case involving harassment may appeal the hearing panel’s decision by submitting a written appeal statement within five business days of the date the hearing report is sent to the respondent (and complainant, as applicable).
+Appeals are limited to five pages (12-point font, 1-inch margins).
+The two grounds for appeal are:

 - New information not reasonably available at the time of the hearing that is material to the hearing panel’s decision; and/or